SS France (1960): Norway

-Below the waterline, the forward engine room was dismantled and the two outboard propellers were removed to reduce fuel consumption as a high service speed was no longer required as she was now a cruise ship.
+Below the waterline, the forward engine room was dismantled and the two outboard propellers were removed to reduce fuel consumption, as a cruise ship did not need a high service speed.

 Her operation was revived three further times, in 1990, 1997, and 2001, after machinery, decks, and recreational facilities were renovated.
-During her 1990 refit, two further decks were added to the top of her structure that featured luxury suites with private verandas.
-This addition raised her overall tonnage to 76,049 (reclaiming the title of largest passenger ship in the world, from the 73,000-ton Sovereign of the Seas), her passenger capacity to 2,565, and gave her a competitive edge against newer ships being built at that time which featured more and more private balcony suites for their passengers.
+During her 1990 refit, two further decks were added to the top of her structure, with luxury suites with private verandas.
+This addition raised her overall tonnage to 76,049 (reclaiming the title of largest passenger ship in the world, from the 73,000-ton Sovereign of the Seas), her passenger capacity to 2,565, and gave her a competitive edge against newer ships being built at that time which had more and more private balcony suites for their passengers.
 The addition of the decks was criticised by ship fans for making Norway appear top-heavy.

 Interior

 France

 France's interiors were where the ship displayed its purpose as a showcase of modern French art and design.
 However, the interior designers were burdened with the pressure of living up to France's last great Ship of State, Normandie, whose interiors had been on a scale never surpassed either before or since her construction.
 On top of this they had to work within the more strict fire regulations laid down after the end of World War II, which gave them a limited palette consisting of few woods and much aluminium, Formica, and plastic veneers.
-This was very much like the interiors of SS United States, put into service nearly ten years previous, and inspired the design of the public rooms on Queen Elizabeth 2 eight years later.
+This was very much like the interiors of SS United States, put into service nearly ten years before, and inspired the design of the public rooms on Queen Elizabeth 2 eight years later.
 Also, fire regulations would not allow France to have the grand vistas that were constructed through Normandie's main First Class rooms.
 France's only double-height spaces were the theatre, First Class smoking room, and both first and tourist Class dining rooms.

 One area given an unusual amount of attention was the ship's kitchens; 1,500 square meters in area, and placed almost amidships, between the two dining rooms which the one kitchen served.
-It was thought by the CGT directors that France would not only display the best in French art and design, but also French cuisine.
-The kitchens were equipped with the most advanced machinery available, as well as many traditional cooking aides, including a stove that was 12 meters long and 2.5 meters wide.
+It was thought by the CGT directors that France would not only display the best in French art and design, but also cuisine.
+The kitchens were equipped with the most advanced machinery available, as well as many traditional cooking aids, including a stove that was 12 meters long and 2.5 meters wide.
 Staffed with 180 of France's best cooks, sauce and pastry chefs, rotisserie cooks, head waiters and wine stewards, this team made France one of the finest restaurants in the world, and the food on board prompted food critic Craig Claiborne to state France's Grille Room was the "best French restaurant in the world."